aaronbloomfield/ics/slides/reveal.js/README.md

 Notes are only visible to the speaker inside of the speaker view.
 If you wish to share your notes with others you can initialize reveal.js with the `showNotes` configuration value set to `true`.
 Notes will appear along the bottom of the presentations.

 When `showNotes` is enabled notes are also included when you [export to PDF](https://github.com/hakimel/reveal.js#pdf-export).
-By default, notes are printed in a semi-transparent box on top of the slide.
-If you'd rather print them on a separate page after the slide, set `showNotes: "separate-page"`.
+By default, notes are printed in a box on top of the slide.
+If you'd rather print them on a separate page, after the slide, set `showNotes: "separate-page"`.

 #### Speaker notes clock and timers